praeducer/HTML-tag-scorcher/README.md

 * Additionally you should write one query that will find the average score for all runs **__see project layout below__**

 ## Bonus
-* tag names are case-insensitive (ie: Html is the same as html)
+* tag names are case-insensitive (ie: HTML is the same as html)
 * Parse multiple sections of the HTML content at the same time for performance

 Scoring Rules
 -------------
-Each starting tag should below has been assigned a score.
+Each starting tag shown below has been assigned a score.
 Each tag in the content should be added/subtracted to the total score.

-(We will assume for this project our html code creator created valid html)
+(We will assume for this project our HTML code creator created valid HTML)

 | TagName | Score Modifier | TagName | Score Modifier |
 | ------- | :------------: | ------- | -------------- |